Zettlr/zettlr-docs/docs/en/getting-started/installing-latex.md

 To export more advanced PDF files, you'll need to install [LaTeX](https://en.wikipedia.org/wiki/LaTeX).
 LaTeX is a typesetting language that allows for a large amount of customization, but because it is a relatively large program, it does not come bundled with Zettlr.
 Here we show you how to install it.

+!!! tip

+    Zettlr supports several engines to create PDF files, not just LaTeX.
+For example, Zettlr also supports Tectonic or Typst.
+Across this documentation, we focus on LaTeX, as it is the most reliable system for creating PDF files.
+However, you can select which PDF-engine you want to use by modifying your [export profiles ("Defaults files")](../export/defaults-files/).

 LaTeX distributions usually come in two flavors: A “full” installation featuring a host of graphical programs for writing TeX directly, and a “minimal” installation that only contains the actual compilers.
 Zettlr is happy with only a minimal installation (because it just needs the compiler), but if you want to fiddle around with LaTeX more you are free to install the full package.

 !!! note